3urobeat/steam-comment-service-bot/README.md

 To see a list of all commands the user can send the bot a message: `!help`.

 [Click here to see my 24/7 comment bot in action!](https://steamcommunity.com/id/3urobeatscommentbot)
+If you want to see commits of code that is unstable or not yet tested, visit the beta-testing branch of this repository.

 After requesting a comment, the user will be getting a cooldown applied, changeable in the config.
 The comment command can also be restricted to the owner so that the owner can even **send a comment to another profile** by supplying the profile id.
 Type `!help` when running in Mode 2 to see the arguments.